503525/cse15l-lab-reports/lab2.md

 The Chat Server was adapted from an existing program, NumberServer, which was included as part of the CSE 15L Wavelet repository from Week 2.
 The original NumberServer program can be viewed [here](https://github.com/ucsd-cse15l-f23/wavelet).

+#### Server
-Here is the Server.java file responsible for actually handling connections to the server.
+The Server.java file is responsible for actually handling connections to the server.
 This file is unchanged from the one used in NumberServer.
 ```java
 // A simple web server using Java's built-in HttpServer